concur/developer.concur.com/src/api-guides/tmc/tmc-overview.markdown

 **REQUIRED**: Retain the GUID returned in all responses under the header “concur-correlationid”.
 It is a value that will be referenced to locate transactions in our logging system.

-**REQUIRED**: Support the following HTTP error conditions / codes: https://developer.concur.com/api-reference/http-status-codes.html.
+**REQUIRED**: Support the following HTTP error conditions / codes: [Status codes](https://developer.concur.com/api-reference/http-status-codes.html).

 **REQUIRED**: Provide retry logic for timeouts and 500/503 errors.